tekknolagi/tekknolagi.github.com/_posts/2025-11-11-compiler-effects.md

 valid.

-But at some point you start wanting to do dead code elimination (DCE), or common subexpression elimination (CSE), or eliminate loads/stores, or move instructions around, and you start wondering how to represent effects.
+But at some point you start wanting to do dead code elimination (DCE), or common subexpression elimination (CSE), or loads/store elimination, or move instructions around, and you start wondering how to represent effects.
 That's where I am right now.
 So here's a catalog of different compilers I have looked at recently.